Articulating Value in Value-Based Payment Models

-A Note From CODE: Welcome to Professor’s Corner, a monthly series brought to you by Steve Wood, Ph.D.
-See previous Professor’s Corner articles here.
+A Note from CODE: Welcome to Professor’s Corner, a series brought to you by Steve Wood, Ph.D.
+See all Professor’s Corner articles here.

 Value-based payment arrangements are growing in number and types.
 Common elements throughout each model include a defined set of services, over a period of time, for a fixed cost.
 The typical performance metric of greatest, sometimes singular, focus is cost – certainly for those paying.

 However, a more thoughtful and effective view of performance in these arrangements is articulated by Michael Porter’s equation of value, which is: Value = Outcomes/Cost